tichyy/flight-delay-predictor/README.md

 ### Using the App

 1. **Select Airport**: Choose an airport from the dropdown menu (limited to PRG only)
-2. **View Departure Board**: See the current flight schedule
+2. **View Departure Board**:
+   - See the current flight schedule
+   - Click a flight number cell and copy it (CTRL+C)
 3. **Predict Delay**:
-   - Enter a flight number (limited to flight departuring from PRG Airport today)
+   - Enter or paste a flight number, limited to flights departuring from PRG Airport TODAY
    - Select a departure date (limited to TODAY)
    - Click "Predict Delay"
 4. **View Results**: See the predicted delay time and flight visualization on the map